qwshen/spark-flight-connector/README.md

       .option(options)    //other options
 .mode("overwrite").save
 ```
-Currently, the binary, interval, complex types are not supported when using literal sql-statement for DML operations.
+Currently, the binary, interval, and complex types are not supported when using literal sql-statement for DML operations.